ArminJo/ServoEasing/README.md

 - In
 - Out
 - InOut
-- BouncingOutIn (mirrored Out) -> BouncingOutIn of the Sine function results in the upper half of the sine.
+- Bouncing (mirrored Out) e.g. Bouncing of the Sine function results in the upper (positive) half of the sine.

 ## Useful resources
 - [Easings Cheat Sheet](https://easings.net/)